WHO WE ARE

 WHAT WE DO

-RCJP recognizes that it is never too early to begin building your career in Canada.
-Staying true to this philosophy, we began our approach “on-the-ground” by meeting with Syrian newcomers and developing their skills profiles since the first large group of newcomers arrived in Toronto hotels.
-The objective behind meeting with newcomers was to connect them with positions and to better understand their work experience and their goals for their new lives in Canada.
+Jumpstart recognizes that it is never too early to begin building your career in Canada.
+Staying true to this philosophy, we began our approach “on the ground” by meeting with Syrian newcomers and developing their skills profiles once the first large group of newcomers arrived in Toronto hotels.
+The objective behind meeting with newcomers was to better understand their work experience and their goals for their new lives in Canada, and to then connect them with opportunities.

-By conducting individual interviews in Arabic, the RCJP team assisted newcomers by identifying transferrable skills which would aid them in their search for work in an unfamiliar Canadian job market.
-The RCJP team acted as an initial information and referral source, supporting newcomers with a wide range of needs; from creating an email account, to drafting resumes, to finding and contacting local employment programs.
+By conducting individual interviews, Jumpstart’s team assisted newcomers by identifying transferable skills which would aid them in their search for work in an unfamiliar Canadian job market.
+The team acted as an initial information and referral source, supporting newcomers with a wide range of needs; from creating an email account, to drafting resumes, to finding and contacting local employment programs.

-At the end of the day, the initial passion that drove us to create RCJP still exists; the only difference is that now we have two years of experience, connections, and networks, which we would love the opportunity to share with all refugees across Canada.
+At the end of the day, the initial passion that drove us to create Jumpstart still exists; the only difference is that now we have two years of experience, connections, and networks, which aspire to share with all refugees across Canada.